Statemented Provisions

 Applying for Statemented Provisions

-In order to meet this criteria your child will be assesses, interviewed and monitored for a period of time whilst reports are drawn up by the Educational Psychologist (School Psychologist) and other relevant personnel such as your child's teachers.
+In order to meet this criteria your child will be assessed, interviewed and monitored for a period of time, while reports are drawn up by the Educational Psychologist (School Psychologist) and other relevant personnel such as your child's teachers.You may also be asked to make a statement to give your own views on your child's condition and what action you think may need to be taken.

-In this instance you can appeal the decision of the Local Education Authority using a tribunal but you should also be aware that in order for a tribunal to hear your case you may again have a lengthy wait.
+This does happen quite a lot as LEAs may not necessarily consider your child's difficulties to be as severe as you do.
+In this instance, you can appeal the decision of the LEA using a tribunal, but you should also be aware that in order for a tribunal to hear your case you may again have a lengthy wait.

-If you feel your child should have a Statement of Provision but has not been granted one then you should first of all speak to their headteacher and ask for a detailed report on their schooling and how they are progressing.
+If you feel your child should have a Statement of Provision but has not been granted one, you should first of all speak to their headteacher and ask for a detailed report on their schooling and how they are progressing.
 Speak to their teachers if at all possible before proceeding.

 There are many websites devoted to the subject and many voluntary organisations - most of which are run by parents who have been through the Statemented Provisions procedure themselves.